 With either IRI Voracity, IRI FieldShield or the SortCL program in IRI CoSort, you can selectively omit or mask parts of rows or columns from inputs or outputs based on conditional evaluation logic.
 That is, either filter out or cover over the field values or component parts (sub-strings or particular bytes) based on your business rules.

 If the sensitive data reside in unstructured text files, IRI software can help you find, structure, and place that information in protected, structured targets.

 Additional FieldShield functions like encryption, de-identification, and obfuscation are also possible on other fields at the same time.
 CoSort SortCL users can also redact and mask data during data transformation, migration, and reporting operations.

-If you have data in unstructured text files, Microsoft Office documents, .pdf, .rtf, or .html files, use IRI Voracity\'s dark data discovery wizard to find (and extract) the values that match patterns you define or values matched to a dictionary lookup.
+If you have data in unstructured text files, Microsoft Office documents, .pdf, .rtf, or .html files, images files, or faces, use the IRI Workbench dark data discovery wizard to find (and extract) data that matches patterns or dictionary values, or are otherwise in a JSON key name, area bounding box, or NER NLP model.
 IRI partner technology does the rest.